Skip to main content

 3. Would the conclusion of the hypothesis test change if the significance level was changed to \(\alpha = 0.01\)?

-18. The nutrition label on a bag of potato chips says that a one ounce (28 gram) serving of potato chips has 130 calories and contains ten grams of fat, with three grams of saturated fat.
+17. The nutrition label on a bag of potato chips says that a one ounce (28 gram) serving of potato chips has 130 calories and contains ten grams of fat, with three grams of saturated fat.
 A random sample of 35 bags yielded a sample mean of 134 calories with a standard deviation of 17 calories.
 Is there evidence that the nutrition label does not provide an accurate measure of calories in the bags of potato chips?
-We have verified the independence, sample size, and skew conditions are satisfied.
+Assume we have verified the independence, sample size, and skew conditions are satisfied.

 8.4: Comparing Two Means (Independent Samples)

-1. A fitness company is testing two diets.
+4. A fitness company is testing two diets.
 Group A lost an average of 5.1 lbs (\( s = 2.3 \), \( n = 15 \)).
 Group B lost 4.2 lbs (\( s = 2.1 \), \( n = 15 \)).
 Is there evidence that Diet A works better at a 5% significance level?

 1. State the hypotheses